eFrane/phar-builder-bundle/README.md

 ## Usage

 * Install Box (see `bin/console phar:setup-info` for assistance)
-* Configure at least an output name
+* Configure at least output path and name
 * Dump the box configuration with `bin/console phar:dump:box`
 * Build the phar with `bin/console phar:build`